Crapemyrtle Planting in Garden, Pots & Containers

 With this homogeneous soil, the hole is filled until the point where the plant is placed in a way that its top soil surface will be at the same level as the ground.
 Consequently, fill the hole with the homogenised soil and lightly press.

-After that, a 30 to 50 g of the same slow-release fertilizer (N-P2O5-K2O: 1: 1: 1) is evenly applied around the plant at a distance of at least 30 to 40 cm around the plant.
+After that, a 30 to 50 g of the same slow-release fertilizer (P2O5-K2O: 1: 1: 1) is evenly applied around the plant at a distance of at least 30 to 40 cm around the plant.

 Then there is abundant watering and stake of the plant if it is deemed necessary.
 Finally, on the planting area is placed geotextile, which is covered with pine bark or some similar organic material, 7 to 15 cm thick, leaving the plant’s collar almost bare.